julienbrasseur/llm-hallucination-detector/report/technical_report.md

 ---

-**Abstract. —** This report summarizes a series of experiments investigating whether hallucination-related signals can be extracted from an LLM's internal representations.
+**Abstract. —** This report summarizes a series of experiments replicating and extending prior work on extracting hallucination-related signals from an LLM's internal representations.
 Using `Ministral-8B-Instruct-2410` as a case study, we constructed a dataset of 145,169 labeled examples spanning diverse domains and trained lightweight XGBoost probes on mean-pooled hidden states and attention features.
-Results indicate that hallucination-relevant information is indeed encoded in the model's activations, achieving approximately 83% accuracy, 91% AUC, and 75% F1 score.
+Results confirm that hallucination-relevant information is encoded in the model's activations, achieving approximately 84% accuracy, 91% AUC, and 75% F1 score.
 Notably, this signal is concentrated in specific mid-layers rather than distributed across the network, with layer 16 (of 36) proving most informative.
 Multi-layer concatenation and attention-based features yielded no substantial improvement over the single best-performing layer.

 *The full experimental pipeline is documented in a series of [four notebooks](../notebooks).*